Reed-CompBio/spras/docs/tutorial/intermediate.rst

-With each of the ``raw-pathway.txt`` files, an algorithm-specific wrapper includes a module that will convert the algorithm-specific format into a standardized SPRAS format.
+With each of the ``raw-pathway.txt`` files, an algorithm-specific wrapper includes a module that will convert the algorithm-specific format into a standardized SPRAS output format.

 2.3 Running SPRAS with multiple algorithms
 ==========================================